cardano-foundation/developer-portal/docs/operate-a-stake-pool/cardano-key-pairs.md

 image: ./img/og-developer-portal.png
 ---

-Before working with Cardano, it's essential to understand the various cryptographic key pairs involved, the purpose of each key pair and best practices for securing those keys.
-Every aspiring Cardano developer and stake pool operator must acquire a thorough understanding of these relevant key pairs - along with the potential implications of any given secret (private) key being compromised.
-Learning how to manage, protect and store private keys is critical to success for any Cardano developer or stake pool operator.
+It's critical to understand the numerous cryptographic key pairs connected with Cardano, as well as the purpose of each key pair and best practices for securing those keys, before you start working with it.
+Every ambitious Cardano developer and stake pool operator should get a complete grasp of these key pairs, as well as the ramifications of a single secret (private) key being hacked.
+Any Cardano developer or stake pool operator must learn how to manage, safeguard, and store private keys in order to succeed.

-Cardano cryptographic keys utilize `ed25519` cryptography key pairs, consisting of a `public verification key file` and a `secret (private) key file`.
-The public key file is typically represented as `keyname.vkey`, whereas the private key file is typically represented as `keyname.skey`.
-The private key file is used to sign transactions, is considered extremely sensitive and should be properly secured and protected.
-This means limiting third-party exposure to your private keys under all circumstances.
-The most effective way to mitigate private key exposure is to ensure the relevant private key is never stored on any internet-connected machine (hot node) for any amount of time.
-Please note key pair filenames are entirely arbitrary and named as desired.
+Cardano cryptographic keys are made up of `ed25519` key pairs, which include a `public verification key file` and a `secret (private) key file`.
+The public key file is commonly referred to as `keyname.vkey`, whereas the private key file is referred to as `keyname.skey`.
+The private key file, which is used to sign transactions, is extremely sensitive and should be adequately safeguarded.
+Under all circumstances, this entails limiting third-party access to your private keys.
+The most effective technique to prevent private key exposure is to guarantee that the necessary private key is never held for any length of time on any internet-connected machine (hot node).
+Please note that key pair filenames are completely random and can be named whatever you want.

 :::danger
 Use extreme caution to avoid losing or overwriting secret (private) keys.